arichens/gpx/README.md

 # GPX Routes

-A curated collection of GPS route files for motorcyclists, overlanders, and outdoor enthusiasts.
+A curated collection of GPS route files in and around the Treasure Valley, Idaho area for motorcyclists, overlanders, and outdoor enthusiasts.
 Routes are provided as a free resource for the riding and outdoor community.

 ---